The Benchmark M Dwarf Eclipsing Binary CM Draconis With TESS: Spots, Flares and Ultra-Precise Parameters: ANALYSIS DISCUSSION

 From Sect.~\ref{sec:flares}, the median surface area of the flares (at max flux) is $6.9\times10^{13}$ m$^2$.
 Naively assuming circular flare regions, this corresponds to a diameter of $4.7\times10^6$ m, which is $1.3\%$ of CM Dra A's diameter.
 During eclipse, the relative motion of the two stars is $\approx 150$ km/s, meaning that the entire flare region will be passed over a timespan of $\approx 30$ seconds.
 With 120-second cadence data the flare ingress/egress of the occultation would therefore be effectively instantaneous.

-In Armitage et al. (in prep) we detail the phenomenon of flare occultations, inclduing the possible light curve morphologies.
+In Armitage et al. (under review) we detail the phenomenon of flare occultations, including the possible light curve morphologies.
 In the simplest cases though, if a flare is on the decay phase and is then occulted you will see a sharp and noticeable drop in flux, assuming the occultation occurs when the flare is still sufficiently bright.
 The main alternative is that the flare starts when it is being occulted by the foreground star, and subsequently the flare is revealed as the star passes by.
 In such a scenario the rapid egress of the occultation may be indistinguishable from the rapid rise of a standard flare, and hence we may not be able to deduce that the flare was occulted.

-In Fig.~\ref{fig:in_eclipse_flares} we plot all 16 flares discovered during eclipse.
+In Fig.~\ref{fig:in_eclipse_flares} we plot all 21 flares discovered during eclipse.
 Most of the flares occuring within the eclipse do not show signs of being occulted.
 For this to be the case they must either occur on the nearside of the foreground star, or on nearside of the background star but on an uncovered region of its surface.
-Flare \#122, on a primary eclipse, may be occulted because there appears to be a sharp drop in flux, as opposed to the typical gradual drop in flux (most clearly evidenced in flares \#1 and \#79).
-For flare \#122 we also plot the 20 second data (highlighted in green), where in this plot the eclipse model is shown but not subtracted.
+Flare \#121, on a primary eclipse, may be occulted because there appears to be a sharp drop in flux, as opposed to the typical gradual drop in flux (most clearly evidenced in flares \#1 and \#79).
+We highlight this flare in green and then plot the 20 second data separately in Fig.~\ref{fig:possible_occulted_flare}.
+For flare \#121 we also plot the 20 second data in (highlighted in green), where in this plot the eclipse model is shown but not subtracted.
 There appears to be a typical sharp rise in the flare and then a decay over $\approx 200$ seconds.
 This is a little longer than the $\approx30$ second calculation from before, but we emphasise that that was a rough estimate.
-If we compare flare \#122 to flare \#1 we see that both stars have a similar peak amplitude, yet flare \#1 takes a much longer $\approx3500$ seconds to decay.
+If we compare flare \#121 to say flare \#1 we see that both stars have a similar peak amplitude, yet flare \#1 takes a much longer $\approx3500$ seconds to decay.

 One challenge with CM Dra though is that since effectively all latitudes of each star are blocked at some point of the eclipse, the observation of an occulted flare does not necessarily identify its latitude.
 However, since the potential occultation of flare \#122 occurs early in the eclipse, the flare must have been near the star's equator (assuming spin-orbit alignment).
 This is in contrast with our deduction of polar flares in Sect.~\ref{subsubsec:orbital_phase}, but ultimately neither piece of evidence is conclusive.